kaankutluturk/verdant/README.md

-# Lumina - Local AI Assistant
+# Verdant - Local AI Assistant

 > **Privacy-first AI that runs entirely on your laptop.
 No cloud, no subscriptions, no data mining.
 100% offline after setup.**